 CP Lotus says not involved in potential ParkNShop deal

-Oct 9 (Reuters) - CP Lotus Group, a unit of Thailand's CP Group, is not involved in the potential acquisition of Hong Kong billionaire Li Ka-shing's ParkNShop supermarket business, it said on Wednesday, contradicting rumours that had lifted its shares.
+(Reuters) - CP Lotus Group (0121.HK), a unit of Thailand's CP Group, is not involved in the potential acquisition of Hong Kong billionaire Li Ka-shing's ParkNShop supermarket business, it said on Wednesday, contradicting rumors that had lifted its shares.